 Aviation programs offer comprehensive undergraduate and graduate degrees that combine academic studies with professional flight and aviation training, including unmanned aerial systems management.
 The year-round flying weather in the Valley of the Sun creates the best flying environment in the country.
 Combine that with programs that stay on the cutting edge of aviation science and technology, and you have a learning experience second to none.

-Students in the automotive systems concentration of the Bachelor of Science in Engineering program first build a broad engineering foundation to which they add skills and knowledge necessary for vehicle design and testing.
-The concentration curriculum focuses on automotive engineering fundamentals, including powertrain engineering and chassis system design as well as hands-on projects that involve designing, analyzing and building of actual automotive systems.
+Students in the concentration of the automotive system of the Bachelor of Science in Engineering program first build a broad engineering foundation to which they add skills and knowledge necessary for vehicle design and testing.
+The concentration curriculum focuses on automotive engineering fundamentals, including powertrain engineering and chassis system design as well as hands-on projects that involve designing, analyzing, and building actual automotive systems.
 Graduates of this concentration are able to provide leadership in automotive engineering settings, especially automotive testing and hybrid propulsion systems, which are intrinsically transdisciplinary in nature.

 Transportation has emerged as one of the highest priority issues for policymakers, employers, and citizens.
 The certificate program enhances the education of current and future transportation professionals to respond to this challenging environment.
 It builds upon existing programs in a variety of disciplines offered from four colleges and two campuses in the ASU system.
 The program approaches the subject from an integrated systems perspective and exposes students to a range of transportation alternatives and the interrelationships between transportation and economics, social equity, land use, technology, policy, energy, and the environment.